ssanishk/Socket-Programming/README.md

 # Socket Programming
-An attempt at solving Computer Network (CSF303) assignment.
+An attempt at solving Computer Network (CSF303) assignment written in C from scratch.

 ## EXECUTION INSTRUCTIONS: